dustinpfister/blog_posts/_posts/electronjs-example-game-mrsun.md

 ## Conclusion

-So that is the general overview for this electronjs project exmaple of an idel game.
-I really put a whole lot of time into this one so it is safe to say that I will be treating this exmaple the same way as I have with my [video creation tool project example](/2022/03/10/electronjs-example-videoground).
-Simply put this means that it is going to get its own repo and I am going to continig working on it a little more now and then which is not always the case with some of these electionjs exmaple projects that I have made thus far.
-Many of them are just prototypes, but some of them I continue working on if they are software tools that I use everyday, or enought people start to show interest.
+So that is the general overview for this electronjs project example of an idle game.
+I really put a whole lot of time into this one so it is safe to say that I will be treating this example the same way as I have with my [video creation tool project example](/2022/03/10/electronjs-example-videoground).
+Simply put this means that it is going to get its own repo and I am going to containing working on it a little more now and then which is not always the case with some of these electronjs example projects that I have made thus far.
+Many of them are just prototypes, but some of them I continue working on if they are software tools that I use everyday, or enough people start to show interest.
 This game might prove to be one of those projects as I find myself getting addicted to my own game Tony Montana style.